geotrellis/geotrellis-server/stac-example/README.md

   ignore-time = false // work with temporal layers as with spatial layers, false by default
-  // specify the default temporal rollback, oldest by default time-default = "{newest | oldest | ISO compatible date time}" styles = [
+  // specify the default temporal rollback, oldest by default time-default = "{newest | oldest | ISO compatible date time}"
+  // an experimental feature to use parallel mosaic
+  // parallelism is controled via the geotrellis.blocking-thread-pool.threads option
+  // which is set to the amount of available CPUs by default parallel-mosaic = {false | true}
+  styles = [
     {
       name = "red-to-blue"